remvze/usecn/docs/use-hash.md

 ## useHash

-Hook to work with the URL hash.
+A hook to work with the URL hash.

 #### Install